raywo/MMM-PublicTransportHafas/README.md

 #### Example:

 In Leipzig the tram lines 2, 8 and 9 use a yellow color.
-Since the lines share the same settings the css class names are listed with commas so that the setting apply to each listed class.
+Since the lines share the same settings the css class names are listed with commas so that the settings apply to each listed class.

 ```css
 .str2, .str8, .str9 {